top of page

 aBOUT

 Bob has practiced law in some form or another for every branch of government, at each level of government, giving him a big-picture view and real-life experience in how governmental entities interact with one another and regulated industries.
 Bob was raised in Las Vegas, Nevada.
-Upon graduating high school, he attending Brigham Young University.
-While attending BYU, Bob took two years away from his college studies to live in Northern Chile where he learned fluent Spanish and gained an undying love for empanadas.
+After living in Utah, California, Washington, D.C., and Northen Chile (where he became fluent in Spanish), he returned to Nevada in 2011.

 Bob is admitted to practice in the following jurisdictions: